elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 2. We could have a server running on the other node and send requests to that node via the [GenServer](/docs/stable/elixir/GenServer.html) API.
 For example, you can call a remote named server using `GenServer.call({name, node}, arg)` or simply passing the remote process PID as first argument

-3. We could use tasks, which we have learned about in the previous chapter, as they can be spawned on both local and remote nodes
+3. We could use [tasks](/docs/stable/elixir/Task.html), which we have learned about in [a previous chapter](/getting-started/mix-otp/task-and-gen-tcp.html), as they can be spawned on both local and remote nodes

 The options above have different properties.
 Both `:rpc` and using a GenServer would serialize your requests on a single server, while tasks are effectively running asynchronously on the remote node, with the only serialization point being the spawning done by the supervisor.